 In addition to gathering work experience during your studies, you will also begin planning for your future career as a nurse.
 You will develop strategies for finding a position commensurate with your level of specialised training, monitoring the improvement of your own skills and considering how best to implement these in your work.

 For students with their baccalaureate and training as either FaGe (healthcare assistants) or FaBe (social care workers), this bachelor's degree programme lasts four years, or eight semesters.

-- During the first four semesters, you will continue to work (at least 40% of your time) as either a FaGe or FaBe and dedicate the remaining time to your studies.
-You will attend classes at BFH two days a week, except during the week-long orientation (calendar week 38), with classes held every day.
+- During the first four semesters, you will continue to work (at least 40% of your time) as either a FaGe or FaBe (Recommendation: annual working time contract).
+The rest of the time you dedicate to your Bachelor's studies.
+You will attend classes at BFH two days a week (thursday, friday), except in the first semester during the week-long orientation (calendar week 38), with classes held every day.
 The programme focuses on deepening your existing knowledge.